dejw/cake-opt/README.markdown

 ### Helpers ###

-Thanks OPT's extensibility Open Power Cake introduces some extra instructions, which adds some flavour to Your Cake.
+Thanks to OPT's extensibility Open Power Cake introduces some extra instructions, which adds some flavour to Your Cake.

 #### opt:link_to ####